 Our countryside is both our most important heritage and our most important natural resource.
 Maintaining a harmonious balance of environmental protection and exploitation is critically important to the economy and wellbeing of the nation.
 But many old, sustainable institutions have been dismantled and over recent decades much has fallen into disrepair.
 Efforts by local authorities to preserve what is left are ham-fisted, focusing on tickbox policies rather than restoration and reinvigoration.

-Local authorities will have their powers returned, to undertake works and charge landowners, where they fail in their obligations to the community over drainage and waterway maintenance, road and footpath repairs, dangerous trees and so forth.
+Local authorities will have their powers restorted and extended, to undertake necessary works and charge landowners where they fail in their obligations to the community over drainage and watercourse maintenance, waste and pollution clearance, road and footpath repairs, dangerous trees and so forth.

 On the other hand small, even ad hoc rural communities will be given greater powers to challenge and override that tickbox bureaucracy, where they can demonstrate a clear benefit to the people and the environment.
 The bureaucratic hurdles imposed on local councils, especially of the lower tiers, will be streamlined to focus more on principles than on rigid detail, with greater focus on transparency and accountability to public meetings and less to obscure process and Whitehall.

 A two-tier driving license will be introduced.
-The basic license allows only private use, limits vehicle weight and road speed, does not allow the driver to instruct others, and so on.
+The basic license will; allow only private use, limit vehicle weight and road speed, and will not allow the driver to use motorways or instruct others, and so on.
 The advanced license lifts these restrictions.
 Provided an approved monitoring system including a dashboard camera is fitted to the vehicle, it also grants additional privileges.
 For example it allows a driver to treat certain local speed restriction signs as advisory.
-On the other hand, the advanced driver undertakes to adhere to a more rigorous code of civil and community-conscious conduct, such as offering appropriate support in an emergency.
+On the other hand, the advanced driver undertakes to adhere to a more rigorous code of civil and community-conscious conduct, such as driving courteously and offering appropriate support in an emergency.